Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 I have never taken anyone to court before, and I am simply asking that this case is overseen by fair, impartial judges.

-I'm claiming against the Guardian because their coverage contributed towards a worldwide panic which caused, health, travel, transport and social problems for many British citizens, at home or abroad.
+## I'm claiming against the Guardian because their coverage contributed towards a worldwide panic which caused, health, travel, transport and social problems for many British citizens, and businesses, at home in the UK, or abroad.

-The Guardian Newspaper wrote at least five articles claiming that:
+The Guardian Newspaper wrote at least dozens of articles claiming that:

-There was a virus.
+- There was a virus.

-Lockdowns and vaccines were an appropriate response to this virus.
+- Lockdowns and vaccines were an appropriate response to this virus.

-Taxpayer money should be given to Moderna, Pfizer et al, to pay for unproven vaccines.
+- Taxpayer money should be given to Moderna, Pfizer et al, to pay for unproven vaccines.

 ![image](https://github.com/user-attachments/assets/3b0b051e-fd73-4a50-bac5-77bad0bb12cf)